 Axis rotation angle

 In very simple terms, axis rotation angle can be thought of as a measure of how much “side roll” a bowling ball has.
-Slightly more technically, axis rotation angle is as a measure of how the ball’s axis of rotation is oriented relative to its direction of travel, when viewed from the top looking down:
+Slightly more technically, axis rotation angle is a measure of how the ball’s axis of rotation is oriented relative to its direction of travel, when viewed from the top looking down:

 In the above image, the ball’s axis of rotation is represented by a red arrow, and its direction of travel is represented by a black arrow.
 Note that the angle between the two arrows is 90 degrees.
 This corresponds to 0 degrees of axis rotation.
-This is what you would get, for example, if you pushed a ball down a ramp onto the lane, or ...
+This is what you would get, for example, if you pushed a ball down a ramp onto the lane, or if ...